natedemaagd/ColorByDensity/README.md

 # ColorByDensity
-Color R plots by density
+Color R scatterplots by density

 The code for this package is adapted from [Kamil Slowikowski](https://slowkow.com/notes/ggplot2-color-by-density/).